 Sales and marketing expenses.
 Sales and marketing expenses consist of salaries, commissions and related expenses for personnel engaged in marketing and sales functions, as well as trade shows and promotional expenses.
-Sales and marketing expenses decreased to \$21.8 million for the first quarter of fiscal 2004 from \$27.5 million for the first quarter of fiscal 2003, a decrease of \$5.7 million.
-This decrease was primarily due to decreased payroll and related personnel expenses of \$2.1 million, reduced spending for advertising and marketing programs of \$1.6 million, decreased depreciation expense of \$1.1 million and reduced spending for travel and related expenses of \$0.5 million.
-The decreases in payroll and related personnel expenses resulted from the reductions in staff in the second and fourth quarters of fiscal 2003 and reductions in commissions earned due to reduced net revenues.
-The decrease in depreciation is due to the restructuring charges and fixed asset write-offs recorded in the second quarter of fiscal 2003.
+Sales and marketing expenses decreased to \$23.6 million for the second quarter of fiscal 2004 from \$25.6 million for the second quarter of fiscal 2003, a decrease of \$2.0 million.
+This decrease was primarily due to decreased payroll and related personnel expenses of \$0.6 million, reduced spending for advertising and marketing programs of \$0.3 million, decreased depreciation expense of \$0.1 million and decreases in other expenses consistent with a lower level of sales.
+Sales and marketing expenses decreased to \$45.4 million for the first six months of fiscal 2004 from \$53.0 million for the first six months of fiscal 2003, a decrease of \$7.6 million.
+This decrease was primarily due to decreased payroll and related personnel expenses of \$3.0 million, reduced spending for advertising and marketing programs of \$2.0 million, decreased depreciation expense of \$1.3 million and decreases in other expenses consistent with a lower level of sales.
+The decreases in payroll and related personnel expenses during the first six months of fiscal 2004 resulted from the reductions in staff in the second and fourth quarters of fiscal 2003 and reductions in commissions earned due to reduced net revenues.
+The decrease in depreciation was due to the fixed asset write-offs recorded in the second quarter of fiscal 2003.
 The rate of future spending in our sales and marketing expenses will largely depend on the pace of recovery in the market for networking products.

 Research and development expenses.
 Research and development expenses consist principally of salaries and related personnel expenses, consultant fees and prototype expenses related to the design, development, testing and enhancement of our products.
-Research and development expenses decreased to \$13.3 million for the first quarter of fiscal 2004 from \$14.5 million for the first quarter of fiscal 2003, a decrease of \$1.2 million.
-This decrease was primarily due to decreased payroll and related personnel expenses of approximately \$1.1 million, decreased depreciation expense of \$0.9 million and a decrease in non-recurring engineering of \$0.9 million, partially offset by increased expenses for prototype materials of \$1.3 million.
-The decreases in salaries and benefits resulted from the reductions in staff in the second and fourth quarters of fiscal 2003 and the decrease in depreciation is due to the restructuring charges and fixed asset write-offs recorded in the second quarter of fiscal 2003.
+Research and development expenses increased to \$14.6 million for the second quarter of fiscal 2004 from \$13.4 million for the second quarter of fiscal 2003, an increase of \$1.2 million.
+This increase was primarily due to the amortization of \$1.0 million of the \$17.9 million allocated to the joint development agreement with Avaya.
+Research and development expenses remained flat at \$27.9 million for the six months ended December 28, 2003 and December 29, 2002.
+This result was due to decreased payroll and related personnel expenses of approximately \$1.7 million and decreased depreciation expense of \$0.7 million, offset by increased amortization of \$1.0 million related to the joint development agreement with Avaya, increased expenses for prototype materials of \$0.9 million and increased fees for professional services of \$0.3 million.
+The decreases in payroll and related personnel expenses resulted from the reductions in staff in the second and fourth quarters of fiscal 2003 and the decrease in depreciation is due to the fixed asset write-offs recorded in the second quarter of fiscal 2003.
 We expense all research and development costs as incurred.
 We believe that continued investment in research and development is critical to attaining our strategic objectives and as a result we expect these expenses will continue to be significant in future periods.